PuttySoftware/rachel/README.md

 # This is a meta-repo for the RACHEL (Randomly Advance Character Hallmarks Each Level) project.
+# It has no code or resources - just this file - so it has no license either, as one is not necessary.

 Components:
 * [Atomic](https://github.com/wrldwzrd89/rachel-atomic): Common Core